 - Provide a laser printout of all art to ensure accuracy.

-Materials taken from other sources must be accompanied by a written statement from both the author (if applicable) and publisher giving permission to (re)print in Bariatric Surgical Patient Care.
+Materials taken from other sources must be accompanied by a written statement from both the author (if applicable) and publisher giving permission to (re)print in Bariatric Surgical Practice and Patient Care.
 Such clearance should be provided with the manuscript.
 Written permission must be obtained and submitted from authors to cite unpublished data or papers still in press.

 Reprints may be ordered by following the special instructions that will accompany page proofs, and should be ordered at the time the corresponding author returns the corrected page proofs to the Publisher.
 Reprints ordered after an issue is printed will be charged at a substantially higher rate.